hcomet/CheapoDC/README.md

 CheapoDC supports two methods for updating firmware.

-1. Web Update: Will indicate when a new release is available and then allow for an HTTP based OTA update.
+1. Web OTA Update: Will indicate when a new release is available and then allow for an HTTP based OTA update.
 This will update both the firmware and data partitions while preserving your configuration settings.
 No software or Arduino IDE knowledge is required for this update method.
+Please consult the [Web OTA Update FAQ](https://hcomet.github.io/CheapoDC/CheapoDCWebUpdate.html) for details.
-2. Manual Update: Allows for an OTA update to firmware that has been compiled and built on your own machine.
+2. Manual OTA Update: Allows for an OTA update to firmware that has been compiled and built on your own machine.
 This only updates the data partition.
 You will need to manually update the files in the data partition using the [File Management UI](#cheapodc-file-management).
 At least Arduino IDE knowledge is required for this method.

 #### Reboot Device